harness/developer-hub/docs/platform/18_Dashboards/dashboards-overview.md

 ![](./static/filter-dashboard-data.png)

-Once you have one or more custom dashboards available to you, the **Dashboards** page lists them.
+After you have one or more custom dashboards available to you, the **Dashboards** page lists them.

 ![](./static/dashboards-overview.png)